 For the top granite colors and unmatched prices, Granite Selection is here for you.
-We also know what’s on-trend – so be sure to take a look at our analysis of this year’s trend and the best granite colors for 2020 below!
+We also know what’s on-trend – so be sure to take a look at our analysis of this year’s trend and the best granite colors for the 2023-2024 season below!

 Veins and Patterns

 While pure white granite kitchen countertops are still trending, there’s a move towards veining and patterns.
 Stones with natural character are more appealing to the contemporary eye than the blank kitchen countertops of yore.
 Most granite countertops are packed with rich, naturally forming patterns that make every kitchen and bathroom surface look unique.

 Veining can be subtle or dramatic and make the color of hardware pop when paired with the right hues.
 Certain types of white granite look similar to marble and are repeatedly chosen as an alternative to the former stone as they provide the same look but require less maintenance.

 White, black, blue, and gold are the most popular granite colors this season.
 This neutral and versatile palette offers limitless opportunities to play with interior design in terms of texture and color.
 At Granite Selection, we stock a massive selection of trending stone colors suited to all interiors.

 White granite kitchen countertops embody refinement and elegance.
 Color-wise they offer the most compatibility and look stylish on top of almost any kitchen cupboard color.
 While it’s impossible to purchase “pure” white slabs, their flecks and irregular markings add to their unique character.
 They come in various shades, making it easy to find a stone that suits your design preferences.